tel: +48 888 99 98 98

 price from 2392 pcs

-Give us a call tel: +48 888 99 98 98 or write via form on our website.
-You can check the mass and the appearance of neodymium magnet in our magnetic mass calculator force calculator
+Give us a call tel: +48 888 99 98 98 or get in touch via form on our website.
+You can check the power as well as the appearance of neodymium magnets in our magnetic mass calculator power calculator

 Orders placed by 2:00 PM will be shipped on the same business day.